 Reliable, caring certified nursing assistant with 6+ years of experience caring for elderly and vulnerable adults.
 Excellent client care, and work well with bedridden, physically challenged, and memory-impaired residents.
 Friendly and compassionate, with excellent interpersonal communication skills.
 Flexible: available days, evenings, weekends, and holidays.
 Discreet and confidential in all dealings with patients and staff.

-There’s no doubt that by writing a top-notch resume objective, your job prospects will take a turn for the better.
-Don’t forget that your nursing resume will need to list your nursing skills.
+There’s no doubt that by writing an effective resume objective, your job prospects will improve.

-Or if you’re pressed for time, use our new-and-improved resume builder.
+Lastly, if you’re pressed for time, try out our new-and-improved resume builder.